 I have seen many artists flip their funnel in the pandemic year 2020.
 Content is still king!
 Distribution is Queen and Metrics the Emperor.
 The same goes for entrepreneurial athletes.
 But their brand and management strategy needs an upgrade.
 No more fans on lease.

-For the coming few years, I expect smart artists and athletes to: Realize that content is king.
+For the coming few years, I expect imaginative artists and athletes to: Realize that content is king.
 Many artists will own their IP in the future.

 In 2017, Rupert Murdoch made a $2.6 billion bet on the global TV and digital rights to India’s Premier League Cricket for the next five years.